xaerochill/timecrystal/documentation/ACKNOWLEDGEMENTS.md

 **Gameplay**

 - GameFreak and Nintendo for creating this spectacular game in the first place
-- Everyone involved in the [pokecrystal wiki](https://github.com/pret/pokecrystal/wiki/Tutorials) where many changes were taken from
+- Everyone involved in the [pokecrystal wiki](https://github.com/pret/pokecrystal/wiki/Tutorials) where all changes were taken from
 - [TCRF](https://tcrf.net/) for their documentation of unused or lost maps, tiles, trainers, text, and game assets where I have taken most material and inspiration from
 - The amazing artists at [Johto Redrawn](https://retroredrawn.com/johto/) which inspired many changes to maps
 - The kind people on the pret Discord for their continued help on all kinds of issues <3